 Furthermore, in summer you shouldn’t ‘overdress’ or ‘over stack’ your baby.
-What this means is that during warm weathers babies should be lightly dressed as to avoid overheating which may cause discomfort and unnecessary waking in between sleeps.
+What this means is that during warm weather babies should be lightly dressed to avoid overheating which may cause discomfort and unnecessary waking in between periods of babies sleep.

-Things take a rather different turn during winter and the cold silent nights make things even more scary.
-The screaming and crying of babies at midnight sound very amplified and terrifying!
+Things take a rather different turn during winter and the cold weather silent nights make things even scarier.
+The screaming and crying of babies at midnight sound very amplified and terrifying.
 This definitely causes more panic in the heart of parents especially when it is their first baby.
 It is very natural to panic as it does get tricky to handle a crying baby in a winter night, but you don’t have to worry as you will have a very marvelous knowledge of dealing with babies in such situations by the end of this article!

-By the way, you can also read important summer safety tips for baby to keep your little pumpkin safe and secure in summer times.
+By the way, you can also read important summer safety tips for babies to keep your little baby safe and secure in summer times.

 Baby sleep temperature guidelines: